Workday/canvas-kit/COMPOUND_COMPONENTS.md

 #### Callbacks

 A callback of an event is similar to native event callbacks like `onClick`.
 Callbacks are a place to handle events and by convention start with `on`.
 If the event is called `click`, the callback would be called `onClick`.
 Callbacks can be used to handle side effects or used to produce additional state changes.
 Callbacks are called synchronously which batches state changes, so any additional state changes will not produce additional renders.
+This means callbacks are called with the previous state since state has not resolved yet.

 #### Guards